-These regulations apply to all students enrolled from the 2020/21 winter semester on the Bachelor's study programs in accordance with §1 (1) offered by the three Engineering Campus faculties (Faculty of Mechanical Engineering, Faculty of Process & Systems Engineering and Faculty of Electrical Engineering and Information Technology) on the basis of the program-specific Study and Examination Regulations approved by the Senate of OVGU.
+These regulations apply to all students enrolled from the 2020/21 winter semester on the Master's study programs offered by the three Engineering Campus faculties mentioned in §1 (1) hereof on the basis of the program-specific Study and Examination Regulations approved by the Senate of OVGU.

-§ 35 Entry into force
+§ 35 Entry into Force

-These General Study and Examination regulations shall enter into force on the day after they are published in the official announcements of Otto von Guericke University.
+These general Study and Examination Regulations shall enter into force on the day after they are published in the official announcements of OVGU Magdeburg.

-Issued pursuant to the resolutions of the Faculty Councils of the Faculty of Electrical Engineering and Information Technology, the Faculty of Mechanical Engineering dated 2 October, 2019 and the Faculty of Process and Systems Engineering dated 2 October, 2019, and the Senate of Otto von Guericke University dated 20 November, 2019.
+Issued pursuant to the resolutions of the Faculty Councils of the Faculty of Electrical Engineering and Information Technology, the Faculty of Mechanical Engineering dated 04.03.2020 and the Faculty of Process and Systems Engineering dated 04.03.2020, and the Senate of OVGU Magdeburg dated 29.04.2020.